damachad/42_cub3d/README.md

 ## TODOs:

 Graphics:
+- Implement wallsiding when walking sideways;
-- Player goes through hollow corners;
+- Player goes through hollow corners if walking sideways;
 - Fisheye correction not working perfectly;
 - Walls not smooth on the upper and lower limits (bigger effect the farthest from them);